GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

     *what day is it?*

+4. After you've added these utterances, go back to the **Intents** page and add another new intent named **GetDate** with the following utterances:

+    *what is the date today?*

+    *what date is it?*

-4. After you've added these utterances, go back to the **Intents** page and select the **None** intent.
+5. After you've added these utterances, go back to the **Intents** page and select the **None** intent.
 This is provided as a fallback for input that doesn't map to any of the intents you have defined in your language model.
-5. Add the following utterances to the **None** intent:
+6. Add the following utterances to the **None** intent:

     *hello*